nycynik/LocalKube/README.md

     microk8s kubectl get nodes

+### View the dashboard

+The dashboard is available at http://localhost:16443/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/.

+    microk8s dashboard-proxy

+### Start and stop Kubernetes

+Kubernetes services are always running in the background consuming power and resources.
+When not using MicroK8s, use the following command to stop the Kubernetes services:

+    microk8s stop

+To start the services, you can use:

+    microk8s start

 ### Removing MicroK8s

 To remove MicroK8s, the process depends on its distribution method, which is generally as a Snap package.